l33t-c0d3r-66/Birthday-Reminder-ReactJS/README.md

+# Birthday Reminder ReactJS
+<li> This is a web application created using React.
+<li> An Example of Passing Data from Child to Parent is implemented.
+<li> This Project uses useState, useHistory, and useEffect Hooks

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).